cfpb/Metro2/README.md

 Before building the metro2 helm charts, run `build-images.sh`

-Additionally, you will need to set up binami postgres databases for running helm locally
+Additionally, you will need to set up binami postgres databases for running helm locally.
+This is handled by the `helm-install.sh` script.
-- `helm install metro2-data bitnami/postgresql --set persistence.enabled=false`
-- `helm install metro2-results bitnami/postgresql --set persistence.enabled=false`

 After building images, run `helm-install.sh`